Best Free Midi Keyboard Software 2026 For Windows, Mac and Android

 Functions

-You will see what is called a “piano roll” on the screen.
+A “piano roll” will appear on the screen.
 You should familiarize yourself with this if you want to use MIDI in production.

 When you play your MIDI keyboard and press the record button, you will see lines appear on the screen.
 This is a visualization of the digital code for each note.
 You can see which note was played, for how long, and other parameters such as velocity (how hard you played the note).

 This is what distinguishes the digital data from MIDI from a traditional audio recording.
-They are stored as a series of numbers (note, note length, etc.) and then “overlaid” with a sound.
+MIDI stores the digital data as a series of numbers (note, note length, etc.) and then overlays it with a sound.
 So you can play the original notes with a piano sound, but then replace them with strings or a flute, for example.

-Features like quantization, which allow mistimed notes to be automatically shifted to the correct time, are a great gimmick.
+Features like quantization, which automatically shift mistimed notes to the correct time, are a great trick.

 Performance and sound